 Regular gas is a form of unleaded gasoline.
 It contains a lower octane level than those labeled as premium gas.
 It’s the most commonly used in today’s vehicles and is labeled with an “87” octane rating.

-Regular gas can be used in most cars today unless it’s a high-performance model or a luxury vehicle.
-It’s also the most inexpensive option as far as unleaded gasoline is concerned.
+Regular gas can be used in most cars today, unless you are dealing with a high-performance model or a luxury vehicle.
+It’s also the most inexpensive option, as far as unleaded gasoline is concerned.

 Regular vs. Premium Gas